wjladams/fca25/grade6.md

 * Test covering both chapters

 Daily information:
-* Tuesday reviewing all concepts from Chapters 1 and 2
+* Tuesday setting up new composition notebooks
-* Thursday test on Chapters 1 and 2
+* Thursday reviewing all concepts from Chapters 1 and 2
-* Friday fun day making our own board games
+* Friday test on Chapters 1 and 2

 # Homework assignments
 ## Week 1 — Aug 19 - Aug 22